asantoni/marlin-monoprice-select-mini/README.md

 # Archived repository

-Marlin 2.0 supports the Monoprice Select Mini
+Marlin 2.0 now supports the Monoprice Select Mini, so this repository is obsolete.
+Use Marlin 2.0 instead.

 Please use official Marlin 2.0 and the config: https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x/config/examples/Malyan/M200